Dear Friends,

 3. Long-term incentives,

-4. Employee benefits
+4. Employee benefits,

-Salary (also now known as fixed pay) is coming to be seen as part of a "total rewards" system which includes variable pay (such as bonuses, incentive pay, and commissions), benefits and perquisites (or perks), and various other tools which help employers link rewards to an employee's measured performance.
+Salary (also now known as fixed pay) is coming to be seen as part of a "total rewards" system which includes variable pay (such as bonuses, incentive pay, and commissions), benefits and perquisites (or perks), and various other tools that help employers link rewards to an employee's measured performance.

 A salary is a form of periodic payment from an employer to an employee, which is specified in an employment contract.
-From the point of a view of running a business, salary can also be viewed as the cost of acquiring human resources for running operations, and is then termed personnel expense or salary expense.
+From the point of view of running a business, salary can also be viewed as the cost of acquiring human resources for running operations and is then termed personnel expense or salary expense.
 In accounting, salaries are recorded in payroll accounts.

 Wages may be contrasted with salaries, with wages being paid at a wage rate (based on units of time worked) while salaries are paid periodically without reference to a specified number of hours worked.
 Once a job description has been established, wages are often a focus when negotiating an employment contract between employer and employee.